Scroll to navigation

 --file=<filename-with-path> or -f

 Process the messages of the specified log file with the pattern database.
-This option allows one to classify messages offline, and to apply the pattern database to already existing logfiles.
+This option allows to classify messages offline, and to apply the pattern database to already existing logfiles.
 To read the messages from the standard input (stdin), specify a hyphen (-) character instead of a filename.

 --filter=<filter-expression> or -F